nathanmarianovsky/manualmath.com/README.md

 ### v.0.0.1
 * Initial Release

+# Future Plans
+In the near future I see a couple of things that I want to change about the website:
+* Design a CMS, content management system, that will provide a user with the ability to control the contents of the website through a simple web interface rather than having to add content through a development environment
+* Rewrite the API in Node.js
+* Add the subjects (these represent the main ones of interest, over time the list may evolve):
+ * Precalculus
+ * Differential Calculus
+ * Integral Calculus
+ * Linear Algebra
+ * Vector Calculus
+ * Complex Variables
+ * Probability

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">manualmath.com</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/nathanmarianovsky/manualmath.com" property="cc:attributionName" rel="cc:attributionURL">nathanmarianovsky</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.